HalkowichJasperSA/labs/dna/README.md

 ![STR examples](strs.png)

 Using multiple STRs, rather than just one, can improve the accuracy of DNA profiling.
-If the probability that two people have the same number of repeats for a single STR is 5%, and the analyst looks at 10 different STRs, then the probability that two DNA samples match purely by chance is about 1 in 1 quadrillion (assuming all STRs are independent of each other).
+If the probability that two people have the same number of repeats for a single STR is 5%, and the analyst looks at 10 different STRs, then the probability that two DNA samples match purely by chance is about 1 in 1 quadrillion.
 So if two DNA samples match in the number of repeats for each of the STRs, the analyst can be pretty confident they came from the same person.
-CODIS, The FBI’s DNA database, uses 20 different STRs as part of its DNA profiling process.
+CODIS, the FBI’s DNA database, uses 20 different STRs as part of its DNA profiling process.

 What might such a DNA database look like?
-Well, in its simplest form, you could imagine formatting a DNA database as a CSV file, wherein each row corresponds to an individual, and each column corresponds to a particular STR.
+Well, in its simplest form, you could see a DNA database as a CSV file, with each row corresponding to an individual, and each column corresponding to a particular STR.

 ```
 name,AGAT,AATG,TATC